sgjava/install-zabbix/README.md

 ![Title](images/title.png)

-Install Zabbix is a set of scripts to install Zabbix 6.0.x from source on Ubuntu 22.05 and probably other Debian derived distributions.
+Install Zabbix is a set of scripts to install/update Zabbix 6.0.x from source on Ubuntu 22.05 and probably other Debian derived distributions.
 You can of course use various methods to install Zabbix Server, but this method gives you the ultimate flexibility.
 In addition, there are no deb packages for ARM based platforms hence